 Level 8 (0.67 mi) - moist but too low to navigate.
-A trickle comes in just up from the lock house, formerly run by the Potomac Conservancy.
+A trickle comes in just upstream from the lock house, formerly run by the Potomac Conservancy.

 Level 9 (0.1 mi) - moist, non-navigable.
-Small dry sewer enters the Lock 10 bypass flume.
+A small dry sewer enters the Lock 10 bypass flume.

 Level 10 (0.16 mi) - dry, marsh grass - restored (2019) Rock Run Culvert is under the upper end.

 Locks 8, 9, 10, 11, 12, 13 - the Seven Locks - and their levels – broken, overgrown, impassible.
-These levels are so short that paddlers are likely to portage directly up to Lock 14.
+These levels are so short that even if filled, paddlers would likely portage directly up to Lock 14.

-Ending at the top end of Widewater, we propose a short portage trail under the wooden towpath-side bicycle and pedestrian ramp and bridge, coming out on the towpath at Lock 15 (no interest in this short (0.2 mi) section with steep banks in and out.)
+Ending at the top end of Widewater, we propose a short portage trail under the wooden towpath-side bicycle and pedestrian ramp and bridge, coming out on the towpath at Lock 15 (We have no interest in the short (0.2 mi) Level 15 section with steep banks into the prism and back out.)

-Lock/Level 16 to Sandy Beach Steps – (0.3 mi) This is the longest level in the Six Locks series around Great Falls with Mary’s Wall and ending at Lock 17/Sandy Beach Steps and Trail.
-Rewatering this and clearing the Lock 15 portage trail are critical to restoring the loop down Mather Gorge.
-There is no lock gate left, but it needs only a low (2 foot) wall at mouth of Lock 16 to raise water level sufficiently.
+Lock/Level 16 to Sandy Beach Steps – (0.3 mi) This is the longest level in the Six Locks series around Great Falls with Mary’s Wall and ending at Lock 17/Sandy Beach Steps and trail down to the Potomac.
+Rewatering this and clearing the Lock 15 portage trail are critical to restoring the loop trip down Mather Gorge.
+At Lock 16 there is no gate left, but it needs just a low (2 foot) wall at mouth of Lock 16 to raise water level sufficiently.
 Need steps down into the prism at Lock 16, up at Lock 17.

-Locks 17, 18, 19 – These were refurbished in 2019, but their short reaches mean that paddlers will portage along the towpath around all of them, putting in at Lock 20/ Great Falls Tavern.
+Locks 17, 18, 19 – These were refurbished in 2019, but their short reaches mean that paddlers prefer to portage along the towpath around all of them, putting in at Lock 20/ Great Falls Tavern.

-Lock 20/ Great Falls Tavern – (2¼ mi) This level was watered until an early Nov 2019 downpour.
+Lock 20/ Great Falls Tavern – (2¼ mi) This level was watered until an early Nov 2019 downpour caused heavy damage.
 NHP is working on rewatering it again.
 Here starts the final 7-mile stretch up three levels to Violettes Lock.
 Need small steps down into the Canal (towpath side) at the Tavern.

-Pennyfield Lock 22 (1½ mi) At the head of the final reach up to Violettes Lock – Lock 22 is newly refurbished and its level is watered but (Dec 2019) too low for boating.
+Pennyfield Lock 22 (1½ mi) At the head of the final reach up to Violettes Lock – Lock 22 is newly refurbished and it is fully watered (July 2020) with overflow coursing down the bypass flume.
 Exit and reenter the Canal opposite the lock-house.